I learned of this remedy when I took my oldest daughter to a naturopathic physician for pink eye. Since then, I've used it dozens of times.

 According to The Complete Book of Vitamins, her father was right.
 Among the symptoms of B2 deficiency are bloodshot eyes, conjunctivitis, and even cataracts.

-So, giving the child B2 is likely a good idea, and may be a good preventative of future problems with pink-eye.
+So, giving the child B2 is likely a good idea, and might be a good preventative for future problems with pink eye.

 A castor oil pack followed by a pharmaceutical-grade boric acid ophthalmic eyewash will relieve even the worst cases of pink eye in a couple of days—even without B2 supplementation.
 But, if possible, give B2 as well.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.